 Darrell Hull received his PhD in Educational Psychology from Baylor University.
 He has been involved in STEM and STEM education for more than 20 years, as principal investigator for several NSF and U.S. Department of Education programs.
 During the last 10 years he has conducted research on positive youth development in the Caribbean, working in the Bahamas, Trinidad and Tobago, Jamaica, and Belize were he has directed randomized trial studies and quasi-experimental trials focused on adolescents.
 Based on his work with Item Response Theory and Generalizability Theory, Dr. Hull teaches measurement in the Educational Research PhD program and is a frequent psychometric consultant to assessment organizations in the DFW area.

-Danielle Keifert is a learning scientist, researcher, educator, and assistant professor in the College of Education at the University of North Texas.
-Danielle studies how young children orient to inquiry, and the sensemaking resources they draw upon during inquiry.
+Teo (Danielle) Keifert (she/they) is a learning scientist, researcher, educator, and assistant professor in the College of Education at the University of North Texas.
+Teo studies how young children orient to inquiry, and the sensemaking resources they draw upon during inquiry.
 These include resources like engaging in imaginative embodiment by acting like a creature with feet on the back of your head to explore anatomy, engaging in thought experiments like imagining standing in boiling water or becoming a water particle to explore states of matter, and even drawing to make sense of engineering challenges.
-She also examines the sensemaking practices of young children's families and explores how children may be constrained/supported to engage in those practices across home and school.
-Danielle broadens forms of supported sensemaking through design-based research and professional learning partnerships; Danielle studies how mixed-reality technologies support young children’s sensemaking in science through play and embodiment (Science through Technology Enhanced Play, National Science Foundation grant), and how to support teachers to engage students in broader forms of representation in the service of modeling in science (Representations for Teachers as Learners project, McDonnell Foundation grant).
-Through this work she seeks to broaden participation in science practices not just by including more individuals from underrepresented communities in science, but also by expanding what counts as science.
-Danielle earned her PhD from the Learning Sciences program at Northwestern University after five years as a middle math and science teacher, and she is the proud human of a rescue pup named Gracie.
+They also examine the sensemaking practices of young children's families and explore how children may be constrained/supported to engage in those practices across home and school.
+Teo broadens forms of supported sensemaking through design-based research and professional learning partnerships; Teo has studied how mixed-reality technologies support young children’s sensemaking in science through play and embodiment (Science through Technology Enhanced Play, National Science Foundation grant, PIs Enyedy, Danish), how to support elementary teachers to design for transformational learning for all learners, including multilingual learners (Representations for Teachers as Learners project, McDonnell Foundation grant), and studies how to design for pre-service teachers to make sense of their past learning through the lenses of expansive socio-cultural theories to (re)envision new possibilities for their future students.
+Through this work they seek to broaden participation in science practices not just by including more individuals from marginalized communities in science, but also by expanding what counts as science.
+Teo earned her PhD from the Learning Sciences program at Northwestern University after five years as a middle math and science teacher and is the proud human of a rescue pup named Gracie.

 Dr. M. Jean Keller is a professor in the University of North Texas Department of Kinesiology and Health Promotion and chair of the North Texas Regional P-16 Council.
 She recently served as the UNT interim vice president for community engagement and equity and diversity.
 She supported UNT Dallas as provost and vice chancellor as the institution transitioned to an independently accredited university in the UNT System.
 She served as dean of the College of Education at UNT for 15 years.
 Prior to her career at UNT, she was a department chair at the University of Georgia and a member of the faculty at Indiana University.